WPCD-Workflows/documentation/source/old/itm/public/xml/itm_practicalxml.rst

 Introduction
 ------------

-This is the ITM-TF version of a public domain xml processing package written by John Storrs.
+This is the EU-IM-TF version of a public domain xml processing package written by John Storrs.
 It aims to promote the wider use of xml for information capture and documentation.
-The ITM-TF has adopted this package for the publication of its websites.
+The EU-IM-TF has adopted this package for the publication of its websites.
 The package contains an xml parser, documentation generator, dtd generator, xml validator, with sample applications and associated xml documents.
 The applications